don-v/JSBooks/EloquentJS_3rdEd/P1_Language/07_Prj_Robot/notes/07_Prj_Robot.md

 of routes that the route finder has to consider.

 In fact, we are mostly interested in the _shortest_ route.
-So we want ot make sure we look at short routes beore we look at longer ones.
+So we want ot make sure we look at short routes before we look at longer ones.
 A good approach would be to "grow" routes from the starting point, exploring every reachable place that hasn't been visited yet, until a route reaches the goal.
 That way, we'll only explore routes that are potentially interesting, and we'll find the shortest